 Applications are reviewed once all of the required materials have been received.
 It is your responsibility to ensure that missing documents are received prior to the stated admissions deadline.
 The Office of Graduate Admissions is not responsible for materials sent to other offices or personnel.

 The application deadline is February 1.
 The Perfusion Advisory Council begins looking at files in November/December and begins interviewing candidates between December and March.
 An interview with the program director is required prior to a decision of admission.
 Decisions will be made individually as an application becomes complete.
 Final decisions will be made by the program director, with input from the medical director and the Perfusion Advisory Council, an organization made up of certified clinical perfusion preceptors from hospitals affiliated with Quinnipiac University.

 In evaluating applications, the Committee on Admissions places heavy emphasis on previous academic achievement and recommendations from perfusionists and cardiac surgeons.

 In order to be considered for admission to the cardiovascular perfusion program, applicants must meet the following criteria:

-- Bachealor's degree from a regionally accredited institution in the United States or Canada
+- Bachelor's degree from a regionally accredited institution in the United States or Canada

 - Applicants must have a minimum undergraduate cumulative GPA of 3.0

 - Successful completion of the following science courses:

-- Two semesters of basic biology (with labs)
+- Two semesters of general biology (with labs)

 - Two semesters of anatomy and physiology (with labs)